International Transfer Application and Admission

-- Require a ‘F visa’ to study at Cal State LA; and
+Require an 'F visa' (or I-20) to study at Cal State LA; and

 As you review the information below, please take note of the following:

-For some additional tips on how to complete the application, visit our Application Tips webpage.
+- Applicants must apply via the online Cal State Apply application.
+For some tips on how to complete the application, visit our Application Tips webpage.

-The new CSU application requires you to enter all college coursework taken at U.S. institutions, so have your transcripts handy and make sure you have adequate time before the deadline to complete your application.
+- The Cal State Apply application requires you to enter all college coursework taken at U.S. institutions, so have your transcripts handy and make sure you have adequate time before the deadline to complete your application.

 To be considered for transfer admission you must meet the following minimum requirements by the end of the prior Spring term for Fall admission, and by the end of the prior Summer term for Spring admission:

 - Complete 60 transferable semester units or 90 transferable quarter units, which must include a minimum of 30 semester units or 45 quarter units in courses approved to meet CSU General Education (GE) requirements.